-I hope you’re enjoying these posts from my friend Dave Boehi, who wrote these Advent lessons to encourage us during Christmas.
-I love how he suggests using our new His Advent Names Adorenaments in each one. -Barbara
+Note from Barbara: My friend Dave Boehi wrote these Advent lessons to encourage us during Christmas.
+I love how he suggests using our new His Advent Names Adorenaments in each one.

 And behold, you will conceive in your womb and bear a son, and you shall call his name Jesus.
 He will be great and will be called the Son of the Most High.
 Luke 1:31-32

 Have you been listening to Christmas songs?

 As soon as the turkey and dressing is cleared from the plates, we crank up the Christmas music.
 Our kids always enjoyed the silly songs about Rudolph, Santa, and snowy sleigh rides.
 But every year as Christmas day approached, we moved from rockin’ around the Christmas tree to focus more on the old favorites about the birth of Christ.

 It’s as if we all needed to be reminded of the real miracle of Christmas: God’s Son came to live on earth.
 We turned to classic hymns, declaring: